googleapis/google-cloud-cpp/doc/contributor/howto-guide-adding-generated-libraries.md

 ## Update the root files

+Manually edit the following files:

-Manually edit `BUILD.bazel` to reference the new targets in `//google/cloud/${library}`.
+- `BUILD.bazel` to reference the new targets in `//google/cloud/${library}`.
   Initially prefix your targets with `:experimental-`.

-Manually edit `.bazelignore` to include the newest `google/cloud/${library}/quickstart/` directory.
+- `.bazelignore` to include the newest `google/cloud/${library}/quickstart/` directory.
 The ubsan build fails otherwise.

-Manually edit `.codecov.yml` to exclude generated code from the code coverage reports.
+- `.codecov.yml` to exclude generated code from the code coverage reports.

 ## Fix formatting nits